CongLeSolutionX/The-Book-of-Enoch/README.md

 <!--
 Let's make this gray area a matter of gray, shall we?

-## Inquiries on Authorship and IP for Multi-Stage, AI-Driven Creative Works
+## Revised Inquiries on Authorship and IP for Multi-Stage, AI-Driven Creative Works

 **Preamble & Context:**